A Jungian View

 Before science regarded masochism as a disease, religion regarded it as a cure.

 Masochism is an attitude which moves toward a dedication to suffering.

-And attitude of dedication toward suffering which recognizes value and meaning in that suffering.
+And an attitude of a dedication toward suffering which recognizes value & meaning in that suffering.

 The root meaning of the word “suffer” is “to bear” or “to carry,” as a burden.
 Not all suffering refers to the personal ego.
 Often the deepest suffering comes not from bearing punishment, but from bearing gnosis, a constant burdensome knowledge of one’s own truths & one’s capacity for all manny of evil & destruction.

 Masochism carries a radical anti-ego message: there are gods in our sickness who relieve us of the tedious & boring demand for good feeling,; there are gods who, in the worst moments of torment & humiliation, remind us that we are, empathically & constitutionally, not okay.

 The psyche is also impersonal (not-I) & transpersonal (more-than-I).